AndrewDarwin/sneaker_central/README.md

 ### Visitor goals:

 * As a visitor, I want to be able to easily navigate through the site on any size screen

-* As a visitor, I want to know about the company:

 * As a visitor, I want to see an overview of all of the sneakers available, so I can see what the website is offering